lulzzz/angular-rules-engine/src/README.md

 2. Update the packages.json.
 Add a dependency to: angular-rules-engine
 3. Run npm install.
 This will retrive the package and add it to the node_modules folder.
 Any dependencies used by the package will also be downloaded and installed.

-##Getting Started :: Using the Angular-Rulels-Engine
+##Getting Started :: Using the Angular-Rules-Engine
 1. Initialize a new `ValidationContext`.
 2. Add rules to the context.
 3. Execute the rules.